IMPORTANT THINGS YOU NEED TO KNOW

 Also, when travelling in rural areas, watch out for animals on the roads.
-Cows, kangaroos, wombats, emus and others are wildlife sometimes roam freely in rural zones.
+Cows, kangaroos, wombats, emus and other wildlife sometimes roam freely in the countryside.

 If driving on long road trips, please be prepared for hours and hours of driving like nothing you’ve experienced in any other country.
 Australia is huge and it can take a long time to get to where you’re going.
 Make sure to take regular power naps at designated rest stops.
 Carry drinks and snacks in the car with you.
 Note in some remote areas you won’t have mobile phone coverage.
 Petrol stations can be few and far between, so it’s a good idea to have a jerry can of petrol with you for extra long road trips in the outback.

 Cars share roads with trams / light rail most commonly in Melbourne.
 Trams have right of way.
 When trams stop, you must stop in line with the rear of the tram until after passengers have hopped on and off and the doors of the tram close.
 Then pass on the left side when it is safe.